 To help prevent your marketing emails from getting caught in spam filters, you can give HubSpot permission to send emails on your behalf by connecting an email sending domain for DKIM (Domain Keys Identified Mail) email authentication.
 This removes the via HubSpot text that appears in the sender information at the top of your marketing emails.

-If you have any trouble after following the steps below, learn how to troubleshoot your email sending domain.
+If you have any trouble after following the steps below, check out our troubleshooting guide.

 Please note: you can connect a subdomain, like info.domain.com, as your email sending domain.
 The subdomain you connect should match the domain in the From email address you're using to send marketing emails in HubSpot.

 In your HubSpot account, click the settings icon settings in the main navigation bar.